Kevin is excited to explore the rich landscapes of Sichuan province and the diversity of wildlife that calls it home.

 - Travel by Dog Sled

 Arrive into Chengdu, Sichuan province’s modern capital, lying at the western edge of the fertile Red Basin plains.
-Transfer to the Chengdu Panda Garden Hotel for a welcome dinner and briefing by your expedition leaders.
-Overnight at Chengdu Panda Garden Hotel.
+Transfer to the Kempinski Chengdu Hotel for a welcome dinner and briefing by your expedition leaders.
+Overnight at Kempinski Chengdu Hotel.

 No mammal better epitomizes China’s fabulous wildlife than the Giant Panda.
 This morning, visit the famous Chengdu Panda Base, to learn more about this iconic species’ ecology, and the ongoing scientific and conservation-focused research aimed at protecting it.
 This most beloved of bears is critically endangered, its global population estimated at fewer than 2,000 individuals, with almost a third inhabiting Sichuan’s network of Panda reserves.